plone/plone.restapi-client/docs/actions/relations.md

 ## Get Relations List

+### Query function

-This function returns the list of all existing relations user has access to.
+Use the `getRelationsListQuery` function to get the query for fetching the list of all existing relations user has access to.

-- Function name: `getRelationsListQuery`
+### Hook

+Use the `useGetRelationsList` hook to get the list of all existing relations user has access to.

 ## Get Relations

+### Query function

-This function returns the relations for the given parameters.
+Use the `getRelationsQuery` function to get the query for fetching the relations for the given parameters.

-- Function name: `getRelationsQuery`
+### Hook

+Use the `useGetRelations` hook to get the relations for the given parameters.

 ### Parameters